 We provide tailored training to suit your specific needs at a date and time convenient to you.
-If you prefer a face-to-face training, the training will take place at our office in Rufford, Lancashire, L40 1TE, North-West of England.
+Due to the Covid-19 situation, our one-to-one tailored training is via online screen sharing.

 After Training Support

-You will receive ongoing after training support via phone, email and a weekly live questions and answers Webinar.
+You will receive ongoing after training support via phone, email and screen sharing.

-We required at least 2-working days notice for confirmed meeting date and time to be changed.
-A cancellation notice should be given at least 3 working days otherwise a part payment is required.
+We require at least 2-working days notice to change a confirmed meeting date and time.
+A cancellation notice should be given at least 3 working days in advance, otherwise 50% payment is required.

-A typical structure of 1-1 tailored programme is as follows BUT note, the training will be tailored to your needs:
+A typical structure of 1-1 tailored programme is as follows BUT, the training will be tailored to your needs: